lummoxx/crusty/README.md

 When prompted, enter your WiFi network name (SSID) and WiFi password.
 These will be securely written to your local configuration file and are required for the device to connect to your network.
+note: It must be the same wifi as your local machine is running on.

 ### 6. Setup dev environment
 `cargo install tauri-cli` or `npm install -g @tauri-apps/cli`